Latest SeedProd News

 Step 4.
 Configure Your Settings

-Before publishing, I clicked the Page Settings tab at the top of the screen to finalize a few details.
-In the General settings, I confirmed my page name and URL were correct.
+Before publishing, click the Page Settings tab at the top of the screen to finalize a few details.
+In the General settings, confirm your page name and URL are correct.

 Step 5.
 Publish Your Payment Gateway Landing Page